Therea petiveriana

-Therea petiveriana, variously called the desert cockroach, seven-spotted cockroach, or Indian domino cockroach, is a species of crepuscular cockroach found in India and Sri Lanka.
+Therea petiveriana, variously called the desert cockroach, seven-spotted cockroach, domino cockroach, or Indian domino cockroach, is a species of crepuscular cockroach found in southern India.
 They are members of a basal group within the cockroaches.
 This somewhat roundish and contrastingly marked cockroach is mainly found on the ground in scrub forest habitats where they may burrow under leaf litter or loose soil during the heat of the day.

 Description

 The black and white pattern of adults is believed to have evolved to mimic the pattern of the aggressive ground beetle Anthia sexguttata that has strong defenses, including the ability to spray chemical irritants.
 The upperside of the abdomen is orange-yellow, but is hidden by the tegmina.
 The spots on the asymmetrical tegmina are placed so that when closed, the spots appear symmetrical.
 The right tegmen lobe is bright orange-yellow.
 The species has been said to be one of the few cockroaches with "grace and beauty".
 The head is bent back underneath the pronotal shield (hypognathous) and the ocelli (simple eyes) face forward, helping sense light and thereby time, and they forage actively during early morning and late evening.